squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 ## == Squid 3.2 ==
 ##
 ## The set of new Squid 3.2 features has not been determined yet.
 The set will determine the release timeline.
 To minimize noise and the number of half-baked abandoned features, two feature sets are established: TODO List and Wish List.

+== Future versions ==

+The set of features going beyond Squid 3.1 release has not been determined yet.
+As usual, both performance and functionality improvements are expected.
+Suggestions are welcome.